 Fusing his more emotive, filmic approach with space and rhythm into a very distinctive sound world, this debut saw percussive, prepared piano colliding with abstracted guitar landscapes and disembodied vocal textures to form an electro-acoustic whole.
 Of the record Igloo Magazine said ‘…[it is] a highly detailed and individual sounding work, sculpted with great attention to texture and shape.
 With a highly transformative nature, all the tracks are unpredictable and keep the listener in a pleasuring suspense.
 They twist and morph, chime and throb (…).
 Lemke fused a myriad of ideas and atmospheres into a unique whole that is stimulating, elegant, and edgy just in the right places.
 People Do has a distinctive, original personality, and definitely a charming one.
 This is refreshing music.
 One of the very best of 2013, no doubt.’

 Following a seven year hiatus, John finally released his latest album Thawlines in May 2022.
 The record distills the memories of a deeply impactful journey to Finland in the winter of 2011 into John’s most personal album to date.
 Shifting away from the electronic feel of earlier records, there is a distinctive new band oriented sound, following the enlisting of drummer Clive Deamer (Portishead, Radiohead, Robert Palmer, Roni Size), cellist Pete Harvey (Modern Studies) and Urška Oreis (rouge-ah).
 Kulturarchiv Europe noted ‘…[the album] surprises with fragile beauty and enthralling swings to unexpected heights.
 [It] is a multifaceted journey through nostalgia, melancholy, contemplation, and awakenings.’
-John has put together a full band for the album launch at Glasgow’s CCA (11.11.22) and will be touring the record in 2023.
+John put together a full band for the album launch in November 2022 and will be touring the record in 2023.

 John’s solo output is released via independent German label Denovali Records and published by Tryad Music.